jmdavi/NextHome/README.md

 ## Gathering from Google Distance Matrix API
 The first API calls we made were to determine how long morning commutes would be, via the Distance Matrix API.
 Just run `python Google_Distance_Matrix_API.py` to compile for all towns in MA against the target destination (Boston) to arrive by 8 a.m.
 It would definitely be possible to generalize the code and accept command-line inputs.

+The next two files work in tandem to find Places of interest via the Place Search API.
+First `python Google_Geolocate.py` runs through the Towns list for MA to generate latitude and longitude, then `python Google_places_by_town.py` does API calls first for placeids for Places of Interest then finds details about the business with additional searches.